-Stiles was born in September 1871 in Casa Grande, Arizona and little is known about his early life except that he allegedly killed his father when he was just 12 years old.
-When he grew up he worked as a prospector and ranch hand in the Superstition Mountains.
+Stiles was born in September 1871 in Casa Grande, Arizona, and little is known about his early life except that he allegedly killed his father when he was just 12 years old.
+When he grew up, he worked as a prospector and ranch hand in the Superstition Mountains.
 He later became a lawman working under Jeff Milton and John Slaughter, gaining a reputation as an expert tracker.

 The gang then committed several armed robberies in Cochise County, but Alvord and Stiles were apprehended after attempting to rob the Southern Pacific Railroad.
 A short time later, however, they were able to escape.

 On February 15, 1900, they attempted to rob a Fairbank, Arizona train and had a run-in with tough lawman Jeff Milton, who killed “Three Fingers Jack” and wounded Juan Yoas.
 A short time later, Alvord was captured and taken to the Cochise County Jail in Tombstone, Arizona.
-On April 7, 1900, Billy Stiles went to visit Alvord, then held a gun on deputy marshal for George Bravin demanding the release of all of the prisoners.
+On April 7, 1900, Billy Stiles went to visit Alvord, then held a gun on deputy marshal for George Bravin, demanding the release of all prisoners.
 When Bravin didn’t immediately comply, Stiles shot the lawman in the foot, taking off two of his toes.
 Twenty-five prisoners, including Alvord, then escaped.